-As discussed in Section \ref{ssec:ell-hypergeom-integrals} and, in more detail, in Appendix \ref{app:ell-hypgeom-int}, the convergence of elliptic hypergeometric series is a subtle matter.
-We demonstrate in Appendix \ref{sapp:wp-ell-int} that the expression obtained above converges when $|y_a|=y<1$ and $|p|=|q|<1$, with the balancing condition $y_1y_2y_3=pq$ satisfied.\footnote{In the appendix, we assume that the phases of the fugacities are generic such that the poles of the integrand in \eqref{eq:full-index-su2-red} are simple.} This also implies that a potential contribution from the origin ($s=0$) is in fact vanishing.
+As mentioned in Section \ref{ssec:ell-hypergeom-integrals} and discussed in more detail in Appendix \ref{app:ell-hypgeom-int}, arguing for the convergence of elliptic hypergeometric series requires some care.
+By performing a ratio test, we show in Appendix \ref{sapp:wp-ell-int} that the expression obtained above converges when $|y_a|=y<1$ and $|p|=|q|<1$, with the balancing condition $y_1y_2y_3=pq$ satisfied.\footnote{We assume that the phases of the fugacities are generic such that the poles of the integrand in \eqref{eq:full-index-su2-red} are simple.} This also implies that a potential contribution from the origin ($s=0$) is in fact vanishing.
 A symmetric treatment of the absolute values of $p$, $q$ and $y_a$ certainly seems natural from the perspective of the full superconformal index.
 However, recovering for example the Macdonald index from the full index, one would also like to consider asymmetric regimes, for example where $|p|,|y_3|\ll |q|,|y_{1,2}|$.
-We have checked in a few asymmetric cases, for example $|q|=|p|^{\frac{1}{2}}$, that a ratio test, like the one performed in Appendix \ref{sapp:wp-ell-int} for the symmetric scaling, also comes out convergent.
+We have checked in a few asymmetric cases, for example $|q|=|p|^{\frac{1}{2}}$, that a ratio test again implies convergence.
 We leave a more systematic analysis to future work.

 The analytic structure of a term in \eqref{eq:ressum-su2-n4-full} for fixed $i$ is highly non-trivial.
 Apart from simple poles at unflavored limits $y_a=y$, as we are now accustomed to, it also has poles of arbitrary degree whenever $p^m=q^n$, for any $m,n\in\mathbb{N}$.
 This is due to the factors of $\theta_q(p;p)_k$ and $\theta_p(q;q)_k$ in the denominators of the respective elliptic hypergeometric summands and reflects the fact that the original integrand develops higher order poles for such specializations.
 In terms of the chemical potentials $\sigma\equiv \sigma_1+i\sigma_2$ and $\tau=\tau_1+i\tau_2$, with $p=e^{2\pi i\sigma}$ and $q=e^{2\pi i\tau}$, this implies that the summands hit singularities when simultaneously